Solo Travel: The Ultimate Guide to Traveling Alone

 If you can, look to spend more time in a place and find longer-term accommodations, which will be less expensive than renting hotel rooms per night.
 By staying longer, you'll also really get to know a place.
 Use the “boots on the ground” method if traveling in the developing world and walk around looking for “for rent” signs.
 Hostels will often negotiate with you if you stay for 2+ weeks.
 Airbnb and VRBO also offer lower rates for month-long stays.
 Don’t be afraid to haggle!

-When to Solo Travel and How to Spend Less
+When to Solo Travel & How to Spend Less

 Traveling off-season is always going to give you the best deals on solo travel.
 Right now I’m writing in a beach house on the Atlantic Ocean, taking advantage of off-season prices.
 I found a private cottage rental website by searching “vacation rentals” and the name of the town I was interested in.
 Traveling in “shoulder season” or “off-peak” allowed me to rent a house for a month for the same price they charge for just a week during the summer.